 Fr.
 Tavard was a prolific writer with more than 50 books and dozens of articles to his credit.
 His library of nearly 6000 volumes and his writings clearly reflect his interests in theology, the history of religion, and ecumenism.
 Specific topics of research include Protestantism, the Reformation, ecumenism, medieval philosophy, the Catholic Church, Church renewal, women in the Church, Maryology, mysticism, and more.
 Fr.
 Tavard’s books are shelved throughout the d’Alzon Library.

 In order to locate Fr.
-Tavard's books in our Library Catalog, enter George H. Tavard Collection in the search box on the Books+Movies tab, on the Library homepage.
+Tavard's books in our Library, enter George H. Tavard, A.A.
+Collection in the search box in our Library Catalog.